kaushik-kundu/analytics-ai/aidp-lakehouse/oac-visualize/oac-visualize.md

 4. From the OAC Home Page, open the OAC Workbook "aidp-gold-xx-workbook" (that you created) in edit mode

-5. Open the  "Present" tab, and ensure that the "Workbook Assistant" is turned On in the Insights panel
+5. In the  "Present" tab, ensure that the "Workbook Assistant" is turned "On" in the Insights Panel

 ![Assistant1](./images/aidp-oac-workbook2.png)